uchicago-cs/cmsc22000/website/content/labs/lab8.md

 An alternative approach is to use _containers_, a sort of lightweight virtual machine that provides a specific software environment we need.
 Unlike virtual machines, containers are typically used to package a specific piece of software, instead of providing a full OS environment (although this is also possible with containers)

-For example, a Redis container would include a Redis server and, by default, running the container would immediately start that Redis server, instead of taking us to a UNIX shell where we have to run the Redis serve ourselves.
+For example, a Redis container would include a Redis server and, by default, running the container would immediately start that Redis server, instead of taking us to a UNIX shell where we have to run the Redis server ourselves.
 So, if we wanted to run Redis during a CI build, all we would need to do is download a Redis _container image_, and run that container during the CI build.
 A popular container manager is Docker, which we will be using in this lab.
 Make sure to read their [What is a Container](https://www.docker.com/what-container) page, which provides a more in-depth explanation of what a container is, and how it compares to virtual machines.

 ## Task 0: Setup
 [0 Points]